vercel/next.js/docs/api-reference/next/router.md

 ```

 - `url` - The URL to navigate to
-- `as` - Optional decorator for the path that will be shown in the browser URL bar.
-Before Next.js 9.5.3 this was used for dynamic routes, check our [previous docs](https://nextjs.org/docs/tag/v9.5.2/api-reference/next/link#dynamic-routes) to see how it worked.
-Note: when this path differs from the one provided in `href` the previous `href`/`as` behavior is used as shown in the [previous docs](https://nextjs.org/docs/tag/v9.5.2/api-reference/next/link#dynamic-routes)
+- `as` - Optional decorator for the URL that will be shown in the browser.
+Before Next.js 9.5.3 this was used for dynamic routes, check our [previous docs](https://nextjs.org/docs/tag/v9.5.2/api-reference/next/link#dynamic-routes) to see how it worked
 - `options` - Optional object with the following configuration options:
   - `scroll` - Optional boolean, controls scrolling to the top of the page after navigation.
 Defaults to `true`
   - [`shallow`](/docs/routing/shallow-routing.md): Update the path of the current page without rerunning [`getStaticProps`](/docs/basic-features/data-fetching.md#getstaticprops-static-generation), [`getServerSideProps`](/docs/basic-features/data-fetching.md#getserversideprops-server-side-rendering) or [`getInitialProps`](/docs/api-reference/data-fetching/getInitialProps.md).
 Defaults to `false`